vzaccaria/vzaccaria.github.io/_posts/2016-01-19-esercizi-su-logica-booleana-e-architetture-dei-calcolatori.md

     NOT (A AND NOT B) AND (NOT B OR C)

-Si compili la seguente tabella della verit√† (in cui 0 rappresenta il valore logico FALSO, 1 il valore VERO):
+Si compili la seguente tabella della verita' (in cui 0 rappresenta il valore logico FALSO, 1 il valore VERO):

 |  A |  B |  C | E1: A AND NOT B | NOT E1 | E2: (NOT B OR C) | Finale |
 |----|----|----|-----------------|--------| ---------------- |--------|